epitome-mvc/Epitome/README.md

 ```

 ## Changelog
+- 0.2.1
+ - the default Epitome Object now returns an instance of Events so you can mediate like `Epitome.fireEvent('awesome')`
+ between components.
 - 0.2.0
  - big shift in he way Sync works with servers.
 Previously, Model and Collection were only accepting `application/json` as
  content type to be returned.
 Failing to receive that caused the browser not to fire any readystatechange events, which in